tssa017/groupomania/README.md

 I designed and built this full-stack website as project 7 for the OpenClassrooms Web Developer path.
 On the back-end I used Node.js, Express, and MySql with Sequelize.
 On the front-end I used React and Sass.

-Groupomania is a fun new social media platform that allows users to publish and interact with multimedia content on a live feed.
-The platform was built for Connect-E, a company seeking to boost employee morale and improve working relationships between staff.
+Groupomania is a social media platform that allows users to publish and interact with multimedia content on a feed.

-Users can create and update their own Groupomania profiles, write text and image posts, and comment on each other's posts.
-Each post is likeable.

-The website is accessible, responsive, and mobile friendly.

 ## Installation